tkdevops-commit/digital-tools/README.md

 Create interactive and customizable world maps to visualize geopolitical data, statistics, and cultural facts.
 Perfect for infographics, presentations, or educational content.

 ### 🌍 World Map Illustrator
-Interactive world map that allows you to highlight individual countries on desired colour and save using SVG format.
+Interactive world map that allows you to colour individual countries and save using SVG format.

 https://tkdevops-commit.github.io/StatAtlas/